HOME BIO SHACK ANTENNAS DXCC WAZ DXMARATHON

 After 4 years, we moved into a bigger home, and, of course, a bigger tower.
 A 70 foot Rohn 45 tower sprouted with a big mast and monbanders for 10, 15 and 20.
 The HyGain 4 element 20m monobander to me is still the best antenna I ever owned!
 After a few years, I got the itch to DX on 40, so I changed out the monobanders for a TH7 and added a 2 element HyGain 40m yagi.
 Wow!
 40 meters suddenly sounded like 20m.
 I was working DX - and I was DX!
 I received tons of QSL card requests from EU and JA.
 I eventually added a WARC rotary dipole from Cushcraft to get on the WARC bands.
 Of course, I went through a number of rigs and am currently using a Kenwood TS990.
 I am still very fond of the Kenwood TS930, but that damn digital board just kept failing on me, so I dumped it.
 In 2013, I changed to a SteppIR DB18E which is what I use today.

-I have been married for 45 years with a wonderful son and daughter-in-law and one very beautiful grand daughter!
+I have been married for 47 years to my loving wife with a wonderful son and daughter-in-law and one very beautiful grand daughter!

 That's my story!